 - Crown—a cap is placed over the tooth.
 A temporary crown will be placed at first to make sure it corrects the problem.
 A permanent crown will eventually be placed.

-- Dental Veneer—a thin covering that is placed over the front of the tooth if you have small chip in the surface
+- Dental Veneer—a thin covering that is placed over the tooth if you have small chip in the surface

 - Root canal—may be needed if there is severe damage to the pulp.
 A root canal clears out the damaged pulp and places a new filler in the tooth.

 - Tooth extraction—the tooth may need to be removed if the crack extends below the gum line